matt-ball/postman-local/README.md

 ### `postman update`

 Updates the collection in Postman with local changes.
-Useful for CD on merge to master - include your config/secrets `.postman.json` file (generated from `postman setup`) within this environment.
+Useful for CD on merge to master - include your config/secrets `.postman.json` file (generated from `postman setup`) within this environment. _Note_: scripts in Postman will now include additional code through the Postman CLI bundling process - it's easier to edit locally only at this point.

 ## Getting started